-Daggers must have a striking surface between 6" and 9" in length.
+Daggers must have a stab-legal Red tip, and may also have a striking surface between 6" and 12" in length.
 The total length of a dagger may not exceed 18".
-The tip of the dagger must have additional padding since this weapon is used for thrusting only.
+Daggers built to sword dimension specifications, and with a blade length of at least 9", may additionally be swung for White damage.